longbowou/Open-Frontend/README.md

   AWS API Gateway acts as the bridge between the frontend and backend.
 Every request to the backend, whether it’s logging in, updating profiles, or fetching user data, is routed through API Gateway, ensuring reliable, scalable, and secure communication.

+## AWS Services

+In this serverless application, AWS infrastructure components come together to create a modern, scalable platform for user authentication, profile management, and media uploads, all while minimizing server management overhead.
+Here’s how the key resources contribute to this seamless experience:

+### API Gateway

+API Gateway acts as the heart of the app’s communication.
+It serves as a scalable entry point, routing requests like user login, registration, and profile updates to the appropriate Lambda functions.
+API Gateway offers the app a powerful, secure, and easily manageable interface for handling HTTP requests without the need for complex backend servers.

+### AWS Lambda

+Lambda is the brains behind each operation.
+The serverless architecture leverages Lambda to process login credentials, manage user data, and handle image uploads.
+Functions are written in Node.js, executing on demand when triggered by API Gateway.
+This eliminates the need for dedicated servers and ensures the app can scale effortlessly, processing user requests in milliseconds.

+### S3 (Simple Storage Service)

+S3 serves dual purposes in this app.
+The FrontendBucket hosts static frontend files, delivering them globally to users with blazing speed, while the MediaBucket manages image uploads for user profiles.
+With its built-in redundancy and CORS configuration, S3 ensures safe and efficient storage for user media, while making file access straightforward.

+### DynamoDB

+DynamoDB serves as the app’s database, providing high-performance, low-latency storage for user information.
+Every registered user has an entry in DynamoDB, with operations such as creating, reading, updating, and deleting profiles handled smoothly.
+The database’s scalability matches the dynamic growth of the app, ensuring optimal performance regardless of the user load.

+### CloudFront

+CloudFront, a global Content Delivery Network (CDN), accelerates content delivery by caching frontend files closer to users.
+This results in faster load times and ensures a seamless experience, even under heavy traffic.
+Additionally, CloudFront provides enhanced security with HTTPS, protecting user interactions.

 ## Lambda Functions